ericmdelacruz/TeamInternational/README.md

 - Edit Properties\System.cs to adjust driver and report to proper paths at your end.
 - Added a last test case with an error for showing it in the report.
+- Due to security reasons chrome webdriver is not included in the project

 ## Video URL